-There is no question about that.
-It's one of the oldest sports and fulfills every definition of sport.
-Why do people think it is so easy?
-Because often, the only exposure they've had to equestrianism are professionals on television, whose riding is so skilled they make it look effortless, or dude-string type horses, who are saintly enough to carry unbalanced, unskilled human cargo.
-What the average non-rider doesn't see are the hours of practice, the sore muscles, bruising, and chafing not to mention the mental challenge that riders undergo to make it all look easy.
+Horseback riding is one of the oldest sports in the world and fulfills every definition of sport, yet it is often perceived as an easy activity, not a sport.
+This could be because the only exposure most people have had to equestrianism is television and movies.
+What the average non-rider doesn't see is the hours of practice and the sore muscles, bruising, and chafing—not to mention the mental challenge—that riders undergo to make it all look easy.

-The Australian Sports Commission defines a sport as: “a human activity capable of achieving a result requiring physical exertion and/or physical skill, which, by its nature and organization, is competitive and is generally accepted as being a sport.”
-So, by that definition, there is no doubt that horseback riding is a sport.
+The Australian Sports Commission defines a sport as “a human activity capable of achieving a result requiring physical exertion and/or physical skill, which, by its nature and organization, is competitive and is generally accepted as being a sport.”
+By that definition alone, there is no doubt that horseback riding is a sport.
 Let’s look at how it fulfills that definition.

 Rules and Regulations

 Sports are often governed by strict rules and may be played at an amateur or professional level.
-Open the rule book of any equestrian discipline and you'll likely find a very strict set of regulations that not only outline the 'rules of the game' but may include rules about clothing, saddlery, bits, the size or type of horse and many other details.
+Open the rule book of any equestrian discipline and you'll likely find a very strict set of regulations that not only outline the rules of the game but also may include rules about clothing, saddlery, bits, the size or type of horse, and many other details.

-If you're still not convinced horseback riding is a sport, you should take a riding lesson with a coach who understands your opinion.
+If you're still not convinced horseback riding is a sport, you should take a riding lesson with an instructor who understands your opinion.
 After a very short time, you might agree that horseback riding does indeed fulfill the definition of a sport.

 "What Is Defined as a Sport?"
 Australian Sports Commission, ASC recognition.